 Deftly losing Liberato Cacace, the Japanese superstar made his way to the byline before gliding a cross into the penalty area in the direction of Elvis Kamsoba.

-Alas for Victory fans, Kamsoba – who appeared somewhat overawed by the stage he found himself upon in the game’s early stages but would grow into the contest – was unable to get a proper connection on the cross as the ‘Nix were able to clear the danger.
+Alas for Victory fans, Kamsoba – who appeared somewhat overawed by the stage he found himself upon in the game’s early stages – was unable to get a proper connection on the cross as the ‘Nix were able to clear the danger.

 Unperturbed, the ‘Nix continued their confident play, going close in the tenth minute when Krishna killed a ball played into the Victory penalty area before laying it off to David Williams.